Explanation of the answers

 If the assets are all going to a single beneficiary, then they can simply be passed to that beneficiary.
 If they are to be shared between a number of beneficiaries, then the Executor can use their judgement to equitably divide the possessions between the beneficiaries.

-Dividing the assets is an Executor responsibility, but selling all possession is not a requirement.
+Dividing the assets is an Executor responsibility, but selling all possessions is not a requirement.

 The Holographic Will